Uncovering the Internet's Hidden Values: An Empirical Study of Desirable Behavior Using Highly-Upvoted Content on Reddit: Discussion and Implications

-Our findings revealed \textit{macro values} being rewarded consistently across communities through the use of upvotes.
+\para{Implications for Online Moderation:} Our findings revealed \textit{macro values} being rewarded consistently across communities through the use of upvotes.
 These values represent the traits that most users would like to see from content on Reddit. \textit{Macro values we identified can be used as ``sensible defaults'' for desirable behavior that moderators could incorporate into their subreddits' guidelines.}

 Our analysis also uncovered \textit{meso} and \textit{micro} values rewarded by a smaller set of communities which can often depend on community norms.
 For example, the micro value \textit{guidance} which contains extracted keywords such as `constructive advice' and `constructive suggestion' is explicitly discouraged in communities like \texttt{r/depression} and \texttt{r/Showerthoughts} which include rules like \textit{``No achievement/advice posts or AMAs,''} \textit{``Do not give or request clinical advice or advocate for or against treatments \& self-help strategies,''} and \textit{``No `life pro-tips' or advice''}.
 In line with these explicit dismissals of advice-giving, we find that \textit{guidance} was not a value extracted from these two communities.
 Similarly, the meso value \textit{personal} that involves `personal opinion' and `personal experience' are explicitly discouraged in subreddits like \texttt{r/legaladvice} and \texttt{r/science} with rules such as \textit{``Personal anecdotes are off-topic.''} and \textit{``Non-professional personal anecdotes will be removed''} respectively, and we find that \textit{personal} was not a value that we extracted from these communities. \textit{Therefore, we encourage moderators to explicitly state what is considered to be desirable behavior given that the values we extract seem to be impacted by community guidelines.}